dustinpfister/blog_posts/_posts/canvas-position.md

 ## 4 - Center the canvas position

 A common task that is often encountered when starting to play around with canvas is to find a way to center the canvas in the middle of the browser window.
-There is a whole lot of ways to go about doing this for a canvas of any element in general really, way back in the day it was not frowned upon to do so with table elements for example.
-However most solutions that would be used today would involve just some quick css, or a more complex solution with javaScript.
+There is a whole lot of ways to go about doing this for a canvas of any element in general really.
+Way back in the day it was not frowned upon to do so with table elements for example, but now that would likely always be considered poor practice.

+So most solutions that would be used today would involve just some quick css.
+I is also of course possible to do so with javaScript, but more often than not that might prove to be an over complicated solution to a simple problem.
+Always start with simple HTML, and CSS first if you can not solve the problem with that then look into javaScript powered solutions.

 ### 4.1 - Using the margin auto trick to center a canvas